georgiee/skipbo-angular/README.md

 3. I created all assets with Sketch and got the idea about the layout from the [official game app ](https://play.google.com/store/apps/details?id=com.magmic.googleplay.skipbo.free&hl=en).

+4. Automata that will play for the Non-Human Players or for everyone if you want.
 ![](docs/preview.gif)

 ## What's missing